 Pinch me if I’m dreaming, but I think this may have been my biggest win for this year.
 I couldn’t have done it without your support and feedback, so thank you from the bottom of my heart!
 Keep ’em coming!

 Yipeee!!!
 Looks like I’m holding on to my winning streak for a while longer!

-Thanks to growth concerns in China, debt worries in the euro zone, and weak economic data from the U.S., risk appetite took a nasty tumble yesterday.
+Thanks to growth concerns in China, debt worries in the eurozone, and weak economic data from the U.S., risk appetite took a nasty tumble yesterday.
 The Aussie was hit the most among the major currencies with AUD/USD plunging by 145 pips.

-Good thing we’re in the right side of the charts this time!
+Good thing we’re on the right side of the charts this time!
 AUD/USD fell sharply during the later trading sessions, enough to trigger my second order near 1.0115.
 With the pair hanging at the 1.0050 minor psychological support, my first position is currently up by 125 pips and my second trade is up by close to 60 pips for a total of 185 pips or an average of roughly 90 pips per position.

 So how do I plan on getting out?
 Well, I’ve already adjusted my stop on both positions to my latest entry (1.0115) to lock in 60 pips on my first position and have a risk-free second position to hold over the weekend.
 Not too bad a plan, I think.

 What do you think of my trade adjustments though?
 Should I get out completely and close all positions ahead of the weekend or keep my risk-free trade open?
 As always, your thoughts are very much appreciated!

 Trade Update: 2012-06-21 10:22

 And we’re in!
 My first entry order just got triggered and I’m hoping this could head all the way down to my profit target.
 Price pulled back right to my short order at 1.0175 during today’s U.K. session as risk appetite somewhat improved after the release of better than expected U.K. retail sales data.